-Landau, Hess, Simon & Choi is of one of the oldest law firms in the United States with an exclusive practice in immigration law.
+Landau, Hess, Simon, Choi & Doebley is one of the oldest law firms in the United States with an exclusive practice in immigration law.
 The original firm, Baumann and DeSeve, was established in 1980 by Peter Baumann and Karren DeSeve.
 With the addition of Jon Landau in 1985, the firm became Baumann, DeSeve & Landau and in 2010, with the addition of Nicole Simon, it became Baumann, Landau & Simon.
 Peter Baumann and Karren DeSeve are now retired from the practice of law but we continue to seek to follow their outstanding example in our immigration practice of a singular devotion to reaching the best possible outcome for each of our clients.

 Throughout our long history, we have been recognized as one of the leading firms in the field.
 Our long-standing reputation has been built through the successful representation of thousands of clients in all aspects of immigration proceedings.
 Our strategic partnership in 2016 with nationally renowned immigration law practitioners Wendy Castor Hess and Yuah Jessica Choi, formerly of Goldblum & Hess, further bolstered our ability to meet the immigration needs of both large and small businesses as well as private individuals.
 Our newest partner, Jack Doebley, former of Steel, Doebley, & Glassman, brings with him 20 plus years of experience in business immigration law.
 With the addition of Jack, we look forward to continuing to provide comprehensive and personalized immigration law services.